akshathas1081/VISION/README.md

-# VISION - A VOICE ASSISTANT
+# BLIND ASSIST – ML-Based Android Application

 This android app made using kotlin is for visually impaired people.